swails/cluster-setup/qnap/docker-compose/README.md

 # rdbs.yml

-This docker-compose script defines the relational database containers that run on QNAP.
-The intent here is for the QNAP NAS to serve as a general-purpose database server for non-intense database loads.
-It has the benefit of redundant storage by virtue of its RAID-5 setup and so the database payloads are safer there.
-It is also a more lightly-used resource with much more storage while still having a dual-core CPU (Intel Celeron) and 8 GB of RAM.
+This docker-compose script defines the containers that run on QNAP.
+The intent here is for the QNAP NAS to serve as a general-purpose server for things like databases and web applications that can run on (relatively) resource-limited hardware.
+It has the benefit of redundant storage by virtue of its RAID-5 setup and so the container payloads are safer there.

 ## Migrating existing PostgreSQL databases